c-ameron/c-ameron.github.io/_posts/2019-05-01-rust-docker-cargo-pt1.md

 ```

 This approach saves time downloading the same crates and we also don't need to pass any SSH keys to Docker.
 However, if there's any change to our dependencies it will require a rebuild.
 For a larger application with a lot of changing dependencies, this often means rebuilding from scratch several times a day

-In the second blog post, I will be showing approaches to improve and optimize these Docker build speeds

 ## Notes